-Here is everything you need to know about the amazing Disney movie Bedknobs and Broomsticks including casting, reviews, fun facts and more.
+Here is everything you need to know about the amazing movie Bedknobs and Broomsticks including casting, reviews, fun facts and more.
 I hope you find this listing informative and helpful!

 “Bedknobs and Broomsticks” is a live-action/animated musical fantasy film released in 1971, produced by Walt Disney Productions.
 The movie was directed by Robert Stevenson and stars Angela Lansbury, David Tomlinson, and Roddy McDowall in the lead roles.